 The Sun: The Source of Energy For Our Solar System

 The sun is the most commonly known threat to your eyes, and it is also one of the most serious.

 It’s not just that you shouldn’t look directly at the sun, which could cause long-term damage to your eyes or even a telescope.
 The fact is the sun emits ultraviolet (UV) rays all the time, and although they are particularly harmful on sunny days or when reflected off something such as glass, water, or snow, UV rays can cause damage on a cloudy, miserable day too.

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

-Laziness rears its head again, and it’s true that not getting enough exercise can ultimately damage your eyes.
-An unbalanced diet and a sedentary lifestyle will eventually lead to the hardening and narrowing of arteries, high blood pressure and cholesterol, diabetes, and more.
-Such disorders all cause vision loss and unless dealt with early on, could result in permanent blindness.
+The fact is that an unbalanced diet and a sedentary lifestyle will eventually lead to the hardening and narrowing of arteries, high blood pressure and cholesterol, diabetes, and much more.
+Such disorders all cause vision loss and unless dealt with early on, can even result in permanent blindness.

 The basic guidelines say exercise for at least 20 minutes three times a week and eat a balanced diet.
 We’d also add that exercising outdoors is always better than indoors, and to get at least one portion of vitamin A rich foods like liver, spinach, salmon, sweet potatoes, and peppers a day.